utopastac/react-prototype/src/src/admin/MULTI_LAYOUT_README.md

    - Ensure the dispatch action is correct
    - Verify the component is wrapped in MultiLayoutProvider

-2. **Drag-and-Drop Not Working**
-   - Check if drag events are properly handled
-   - Verify drop target validation
-   - Ensure drag data is properly formatted

 3. **History Not Working**
    - Check if history manager is properly initialized